 Vicky is currently accepting submissions of literary fiction and commercial women’s fiction.
 She is not the right agent for science fiction, fantasy, romance, or self-help.

-On the nonfiction side, she is interested in offbeat, humorous books, young millennial voices, and readable, prescriptive nonfiction by experts in their field.
+On the nonfiction side, she is interested in unusual and offbeat memoir.

 Like us on Facebook at Vicky Bijur Literary Agency.